Marketing & Media trends

 #BizTrends2019: Year of the social impact brand (again)

-Auryn Hiscock and Mikhaila Hunter, executive creative director and marketing and communications manager at Fort respectively.
+Auryn Hiscock and Mikhaila Hunter, executive creative director and strategic relationships & marketing manager at Fort respectively.

 And for the most part, we’re keeping our word.